araja4/jenkinsGoogleSheetLogger/README.md

 10. Copy the output and go back to your configure pipeline tab.
 11. Past the output from above in the post step of your pipeline script.
 12. Click the `Save` button.
-13. Next time this job is run its run info will be logged to the Google Sheet from step 1.
+13. Next time this job is run its run info will be appended to the Google Sheet from step 1.